 Some brands go further.
-Outdoor clothing label, Patagonia, wielding their own profits as a weapon, recently sued the Trump administration over their attempt to reduce two public monuments in the US.
+Outdoor clothing label, Patagonia, wielding their own profits, recently sued the Trump administration over their attempt to reduce two public monuments in the US.
 On a regular day, the company employs an eighteen person team dedicated to activism and the distribution of grants.

 To Ellis, this is not advancement, it is homogenisation: everyone is following and no one is leading.
-The nineties, not the present, “stressed the superior individuality of the designer and also of the individuality of the models who wore the clothes.”
-Moving from the designer to those who wear designer’s clothes, Ellis’ also delves into ideals of beauty.
+The nineties, not our present time “stressed the superior individuality of the designer and also of the individuality of the models who wore the clothes.”
+Ellis’ also delves into ideals of beauty of those who don the designer clothes.
 He insists that the supermodels of the nineties were superior due to their looks,

 “Their beauty made them incredibly exclusive…The Supermodel: impossibly beautiful women…who were the dazzling faces that dominated and defined the industry in the 1990s; goddesses and gods, not unlike the models that roam Glamorama.”

-In a hetero context, beauty has never been something prescribed to men in order for them to be granted access into the ‘exclusive’ upper echelons of society.
-Ellis himself, a very average looking white male, exemplifies this: touring the fashion scenes of Paris, London, Manhattan and Milan, admitted into this insular world, as a means of collecting fodder for his book.
+In a cis, hetero context, beauty has never been something prescribed to men in order for them to be granted access into the exclusive upper echelons of society.
+Ellis himself, a very average looking white male, exemplifies this: touring the fashion scenes of Paris, London, Manhattan and Milan, admitted into this insular world, collecting fodder for his book.
 If he wasn’t allowed in the club, I wonder, would he have different ideas about access?

-Identifying as female, I welcome a world where a woman’s merit is no longer based on her appearance: her weight, her skin colour, her age, her fertility.
+Identifying as female, I welcome a world where a woman’s merit is no longer based on her appearance: her weight, her skin colour, her age, her fertility, her physical ability.
 Shouldn’t creativity, ingenuity and kindness be the currency for acceptance and validity for all human beings?
 This is harder to earn than simply being born beautiful (or white, or male).
 So wouldn’t that make someone even more exclusive: being required to tick more boxes before being welcomed into the fashion fold?

 You only need to glance at the cover of British Vogue’s upcoming September Issue to realise there is a deeper channel surging through so many of the women within the fashion sphere today.
 Fittingly, it will be released less than a month after the publication of Ellis’ opinion piece, with many non-models, from diverse backgrounds, gracing the cover.
 Megan Markle, who co-edited the British September Issue with Edward Enninful (the first POC editor of any edition of Vogue) said her aim was to choose, “trailblazing change-makers, united by their fearlessness in breaking barriers.”